taw00/dashcore-rpm/README.binaries.md

 # Dash for Fedora, CentOS, and Red Hat Enterprise Linux<br />_...wallet, node, and masternode_

-This document describes what is available for Fedora, CentOS, and Red Hat Enterprise Linux (RHEL) users seeking natively compiled Dash Core software.
+This document describes what is available to Fedora, CentOS, and Red Hat Enterprise Linux (RHEL) users seeking natively compiled Dash Core software.
 This document will also guide those users through the process of configuring their systems to easily install, verify, and update that software.
 Once configured,